Pay and conditions

 On or before payday, you should receive a payslip outlining how much you have been paid and how much tax and National Insurance has been taken out.
 See here.
 Any other deductions should be agreed by you in writing and should be explained on the payslip.
 In most cases it is illegal for your employer to withhold your pay without your agreement.

 Most workers are legally entitled to the National Minimum Wage.
-The following rates apply from 1st October 2016 (in brackets are the rates before this).
+The following rates apply from 1st April 2017.

 Working whilst at school: From 13 you can work part time but restrictions apply whilst you are at school until the end of June of Year 11.
 For example your employer must have a work permit for you and you can only work 2 hours on a school day.
 For more information go to york.gov.uk.
 After Year 11 you must continue in some form of education until age 18 but this can be part time training whilst you work.
 See here.